karlfun/fiction/readme.md

 I & II: Finding Aurora / escaping the fire at the Springfield College Library, Spring 2029.

+III: Establishing ground zero - goal for Aurora & Den to reach.
+(NYC, PS1)

+IV: back to Aurora & Den.
+Gathering their family and friends, making a plan to escape to NYC.
+Waterways, maps, boats.

+V: National story and more trouble with the fight.
+Other public schools involved.
+Virginia, West Virginia, Kentucky surprising holdouts.

+VI: Aurora & Den travel tribulations.

+VII: West coast fights.
+Canada helpers.

+VIII:

 Establish our hero characters: Public School Family